 I knew a nurse who worked in a doctor’s office.
 She had a lump in her breast.
 He told her it was nothing, “let’s watch it.” and after another year he said the same thing, ” it is nothing, let’s watch it.”
 Finally, not trusting in her trusty doctor, she went to someone else and 2 years later she had to undergo horrific cancer treatment that lasted for several years.
 She ended up with brain damage from a stroke brought on by her treatments, and walks and talks like a stroke victim, even though she started out as a victim of cancer.

 I also had a friend who was getting more and more fatigued.
-The doctor kept putting him on antibiotics.
-Sinuses he said.
-Bronchitis he called it.
+The doctor kept putting him on antibiotics.”
+Sinuses” he said. ” Bronchitis” he called it.
 No lab work was done he was just kept giving him medications.
-Three go rounds as I remember it.
+He went three go rounds as I remember it.
 He kept getting worse and finally SIX months later the doctor ordered some lab testing, and it was off the charts bad.
 He had cancer.
 He ended up having to go through the worse type of treatment and almost died.
 Today he is doing pretty good, not great, but pretty good.

 There are stories galore that could fill a library with the written words of these victims of cancer.
 Stories of the things that were missed or were down played for one reason or another.

 I am not writing this to point fingers at anyone.
 I am writing this to encourage people AND providers to take action instead of watching and waiting.
 Do better testing, do better treatments, get involved in your own care even if you are afraid.